 - 4 fat cloves of garlic, peeled

-- 3” piece ginger, peeled
+- 3” piece ginger, peeled and roughly chopped

 - 1 medium onion, peeled and coarsely chopped